People are now generally aware of cancel culture, but where and when did it begin?

 By now it should be apparent that cancel culture has been around for a very long time, and one needs to go back to the beginning of mankind for the beginning of man’s inhumanity to man.

-However, is the western, ‘first’ world not a civilized society that should not be demonised like this?
+However, is the western world, the ‘first’ world, not a civilized society that should not be demonised like this?
 Yes, we have gone through phases of improvement, the most recent being the 16th-century European Reformation that brought Christian values into civil life.

 But freedom of thought and freedom of religion prevailed until it began to be cancelled by the secular wave of academia in the 19th century.